Squaring Stained Glass – Making Your Panel Fit

 Note the corners of the jig and how they butt up against each other – this is what you need to do for squaring stained glass panel.

 - Finish cutting the pieces and place them on the pattern together.
 There should be a small gap between all the pieces of stained glass to accommodate the copper foil and solder.
-I use sewing pins to make sure of this on fiddly patterns like this one to hold the pieces in position.
-This helps with squaring up – if you don’t have this gap uniform the panel will grow and become misshapen.
+You can use sewing pins to make sure of this on fiddly patterns like this one to hold the pieces in position.
+This helps with squaring up – if you don’t have this tiny gap uniform the panel will grow and become misshapen.

 - Be careful that you don’t catch the edge of the glass with the pins when you tap them in, this can result in chipping the glass.